osmcode/node-osmium/doc/tutorial.md

 OSM doesn't have a data type for areas or polygons.
 Instead areas are stored as closed ways (ie first node == last node) or relations tagged as `type=multipolygon`.
-Osmium can hide this complexity and create pseudo-objects called "Areas" that are either based on closed ways or on those multipoygon relations.
+Osmium can hide this complexity and create pseudo-objects called "Areas" that are either based on closed ways or on those multipolygon relations.
 Usually OSM files have to be read twice to allow this, though.
 In the first pass, relations are read and prepared, in the second pass nodes and ways are read and everything is assembled.
 In addition to the `node`, `way`,